seanafoster/seanafoster.github.io/number.md

 [Return](https://seanafoster.github.io/index)

 The bulk of this application was done in PHP, and was fully deployed as a web application.
+The user was first presented with a login/register screen with password validation, using SHA256 hashing with a salt for security.
+Passwords were verified server-side, using an https connection.
+After logging in or registering a new account, and user would be presented with a screen to make a guess between 1 and 100.
+Based on their input, the application would determine if their guess was too high, too low, or correct.

 >![Guessing game snapshot](/docs/assets/guessing-game-1.png)

+When a user made a correct guess, they would be taken to a win screen.
+Scores were calculated by how many guesses it took to get to the correct number.

 >![Guessing game win screen snapshot](/docs/assets/guessing-game-2.png)